Akshit8/ci-cd-k8s/README.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Configure the repository secrets, commit your code to github and trigger the above action.
+Configure the repository secrets, commit your code to Github and trigger the above action.
 If your action passes, you'll have a image pushed to Docker hub(with GITHUB SHA as image tag) and commit to your repository by Github action like this

 <img src="assets/ga-commit.png">